zastrixarundell/dbio-java/README.md

 ![discord.bio homepage](https://raw.githubusercontent.com/zastrixarundell/dbio/master/assets/home.png)

+# Important notice
+There is an undocumented update in the API for discord.bio and the current version doesn't work and will continue not to work  until the new API is documented.

 ## Why use this?
 This is an async library filled with CompletableFutures and Optional making it easy to use but data-safe as well.